Verizon/verizon_burp_extensions_ai/SECURITY.md

 - Steps to reproduce the issue.
 - Any relevant logs, code snippets, or screenshots.

-The lead maintainer will acknowledge receipt of your report promptly and coordinate further communication within 48 hours.
+A member of the team will acknowledge receipt of your report promptly and coordinate further communication within 48 hours.

 ## Vulnerability Handling Process